Reviews You Can Rely On

 Convenience

-To score convenience, we began by weighing and measuring the dimensions of each driver.
-Next, we moved to more subjective scoring based on what types of extra features and any innovative elements of the design of every model.
+To assess convenience, I began by weighing and measuring the dimensions of each impact driver.
+Next, I moved to more subjective scoring based on built-in features and any innovative elements of the design.

 Credit: Laura Casner

-The Black+Decker has a measured length of 168 mm — it's one of the bulkiest drivers in our impact driver review.
+The Black+Decker has a measured length of 168 mm, making it one of the bulkiest drivers in our impact driver review.
 Weighing two pounds without the battery, it's not especially heavy.
-One way the BDCI20C fell short was the lack of a belt clip.
-We've found that belt clips are very useful, so it's a bit disappointing that the designers of this tool chose to leave this feature out.
+I also found the lack of a belt clip a bit disappointing.

-black+decker 20v max impact driver bdci20c - we love the magnetic bit holder on the black+decker.
+black+decker 20v max impact driver bdci20c - i love the magnetic bit holder on the black+decker.

 Credit: Laura Casner

-The light on the Black+Decker is a tiny bit on the dim side, but it does the trick when it comes time to light up a fastener.
-We loved this model because you can turn the light on by slightly depressing the trigger but without activating the actual driver.
+The light on the Black+Decker is useful.
+I love that I can turn the light on by slightly depressing the trigger without activating the actual driver.
 This is useful when you need to see what you're doing before tightening or loosening a fastener.
-One feature that sets this model apart from the others is the magnetic bit holder on top of the tool — it's very useful to be able to have an extra or alternative bit ready to go at all times.
+One feature that sets this model apart from the others is the magnetic bit holder on top of the tool.
+It's very useful to be able to have an extra or alternative bit ready to go at all times.

 Battery

-To test batteries, we used each driver to sink 14 ledger screws, then drive and remove one ½" x 3" lag bolt.
-We started the stop watch and went until the battery was totally dead.
+To test batteries, I used each driver to sink 14 3-5/8" ledger screws, then drive and remove one ½" x 3" lag bolt.
+I started the stopwatch and repeated this process until the battery was totally dead.

-black+decker 20v max impact driver bdci20c - despite being a full size model, this battery doesn't last nearly...
+black+decker 20v max impact driver bdci20c - despite being a full-size model, its battery isn't great for longer...

 Credit: Laura Casner

 Unfortunately, the Black+Decker could only complete one entire set of our trials.
 On the second trial, it completed the 14 ledger screws, and it was able to drive the lag bolt but died before removing it.
-If battery life is a large concern of yours, it would be wise to go with a model that lasts longer.
+Although the manufacturer does offer larger battery sizes, if battery life is a large concern of yours, it would be wise to go with a model that uses its battery capacity more efficiently.

 Noise

-Using a sound meter, we took four individual readings while driving ledger screws to calculate an average.
+Using a sound meter, I took four individual readings while driving ledger screws to calculate an average.
 Impact drivers are generally loud, and the BDCI20C is no exception.
-This model produces 97 decibels while in operation, which is below the average of 98 we measured across the whole group.
-However, because we've tested impact drivers that are much quieter, we had no choice but to give this tool a poor score for the metric.
-We recommend that you check with the manufacturer about ear protection.
+This model produces 97 decibels while in operation, which is below the average of 98 decibels I measured across the whole group.
+However, because I've tested impact drivers that are much quieter, I had no choice but to give this tool a poor score for the metric.
+Referencing safety standards from both the National Institute for Occupational Safety and Health (NIOSH) and the Occupational Safety and Health Administration (OSHA), I found 97 decibels is safe for around a half hour and up to two hours, but anything more than that puts you at risk for noise-induced hearing loss.
+I recommend hearing protection when using any of the impact drivers I tested, as they are all quite loud, depending upon your work environment.

-black+decker 20v max impact driver bdci20c - the black+decker bdc120c is better for simple, diy-type jobs rather...
+black+decker 20v max impact driver bdci20c - the black+decker bdc120c is better for simple diy jobs rather than...

-The Black+Decker BDC120C is better for simple, DIY-type jobs rather than professional duties.
+The Black+Decker BDC120C is better for simple DIY jobs rather than professional duties.

 Credit: Jason Peters